Montpellier Legal Clinic

 The first step is to schedule an initial meeting together.

-> A summary of your request—what are you looking for from the Clinic?
+> A summary of your request—what are you hoping to get from the Clinic?

 > Your availability over the next two weeks ( please provide several options).